 Take five minutes to breathe mindfully before bed.
 Breathe deeply and easily while following the path of the breath through the body.
 Allow the breath to move like a wave up and down your body.
 When you're ready, gently start making your exhalations longer than your inhalations to promote rest, relaxation, and letting go.

 This practice can also be done if you wake up in the middle of the night and have a difficult time falling back asleep.
 If that happens, count back from 47 to 1 like so: 47 breathing in, 47 breathing out, 46 breathing in, 46 breathing out, and so on.
-The breath is your cheapest and always available relaxation technique.
+Breath is your cheapest and always available relaxation technique.
 Use it well.

 Meditate and Relax, or Try Yoga Nidra